ccxt/ccxt/CONTRIBUTING.md

 ### Multilanguage Support

 The ccxt library is available in three different languages (more to come).
-We encourage developers to design *portable* code, so that a single-language user can read code in other languages and understand it easily.
+We encourage developers to design *portable* code, so that a single-language user could read the code in other languages and understand it easily.
 This helps the adoption of the library.
 The main goal is to provide a generalized, unified, consistent and robust interface to as many existing cryptocurrency exchanges as possible.

 At first, all language-specific versions were developed in parallel, but separately from each other.
-But when it became too hard to maintain and keep the code consistent among all supported languages we decided to switch to what we call a *source/generated* process.
+But when it became too hard to maintain and keep the code consistent among all supported languages we have decided to switch to what we call a *source/generated* process.
 There is now a single source version in one language, that is JavaScript.
 Other language-specific versions are syntactically derived (transpiled, generated) automatically from the source version.
 But it doesn't mean that you have to be a JS coder to contribute.
 The portability principle allows Python and PHP devs to effectively participate in developing the source version as well.

 The module entry points are:
 - `./python/__init__.py` for the Python pip package